 The NC State Student Centers provide numerous food and beverage options for events in the Student Centers including Rave!
 Catering and multiple retail dining options.

-- Student Organization Snack Policy: Only non-perishable snacks (potato chips, pretzels, cookies, nuts, soft drinks, etc.) and pizza are allowed to be brought into the Student Centers for Student Organization events.
+- Student Organization Snack Policy: Click here for updated Student Organization food guidelines.
+Only non-perishable snacks (potato chips, pretzels, cookies, nuts, soft drinks, etc.) that are pre-packaged and individually wrapped are allowed to be brought into the Student Centers for Student Organization events.
 Coffee (for personal use) may be brought in a thermos or a similar container that does not require electricity.
 Appliances that require an electrical outlet or any type of sterno or open flame are not allowed.
 Student Organizations may not bring perishable food items (food that must be maintained at a certain temperature to prevent spoilage) such as meat and dairy products or mayonnaise-based items into the Student Centers.
 The Student Organization is responsible for removal of all items brought into the Student Centers.
 The Student Organization Snack Policy is for Registered Student Organizations only.

 - Donated Food: Organizations wishing to bring in outside food that has been donated must request an exception to the catering policy (above).
 To request an exception, a Donated Food Request Form must be submitted to Rave!
 Events no later than four (4) weeks prior to the date of the event.
 The NC State Student Centers, Rave!
 Events, and University Dining will review the agreement to determine if an exception is granted.
 Exceptions may be granted in rare circumstances to use external catering as part of a donation.
 If an exception for donated food is granted, the sponsoring organization is required to pay an external catering fee ($25.00 or 10% of value of the donation, whichever is greater) and to abide by the food handling practices in the External Catering Agreement.